TosbackCgusBridge-Bot/CGUs-versions/Shop/Privacy Policy.md

 We provide you the opportunity to 'opt-out' of having your personally identifiable information used for certain purposes, when we ask for this information.
 For example, if you purchase a product/service but do not wish to receive any additional marketing material from us, you can indicate your preference on our order form or in "My Account" on your preferences page.

-If you no longer wish to receive our newsletter and promotional communications, you may opt-out of receiving them by following the instructions included in each newsletter or communication or by using our short Privacy Submission Form.
+If you no longer wish to receive our newsletter and promotional communications, you may opt-out of receiving them by following the instructions included in each newsletter or communication or by emailing us at privacy@lenovo.com

  **Back to top** Live Chat